1aXon9An/Group_3_Final_Project/README.md

 We create predictive features from raw price data, including technical indicators (EMA, RSI, Bollinger Bands), lagged returns, and rolling statistics.
 These features are designed to improve the signal quality for forecasting return direction, while avoiding lookahead bias or data leakage.

 ### 4. Time Series Forecasting (Statistical Models)
 We apply classical time series models like **ARIMA** to model and forecast asset returns.
 Walk-forward validation is used to ensure robust performance testing.
-These models serve as a statistical baseline and offer interpretable insights into trend and seasonality patterns across assets.
+These models serve as a statistical baseline to find possible trend and seasonality patterns across assets.

 ### 5. Trend Prediction with Machine Learning